whprocter/RPr-Chakraborty-2021/docs/report/report.md

 While executing the reproduction analysis, we recognize one of the shortcomings of Chakraborty's approach where he used Pearson's correlation on variables that are non-normally distributed.
 We therefore revise this error by calculating the Spearman's correlation coefficient.
 The results indicate that biological sex might not be correlated with COVID-19 incidence rates, but other demographic factors of minority status were significantly correlated with higher COVID-19 rates at the county level.

+**discuss differences in Spatial Scan statistic**

+While comparing the results to the original study, we found that the SpatialEpi output contains more clusters than the SaTScan's output.
+Further investigation suggests that SpatialEpi algorithm does not allow clusters to overlap with each other.
+This has left many clusters with only one county.

 Prior to the running the GEE model, we visualized and compared the classified relative risk of COVID-19 clusters using Chakraborty's original approach and our own approach respectively.
 While Chakraborty only calculated the relative risk score for the center of each cluster, we calculated it for each county in the cluster.